cornwero/LocalStabilityCompensation/README.md

 # or use conda
 conda install conda-forge::perl

+#For MacOS users, install cpanm:
+brew install cpanminus
 #install the perl Graph module
 cpanm Graph

-# in order to use bpRNA.pl, the graph perl module is needed.
-conda install bioconda::perl-graph

 # install RNAfold python module, used to fold generated library structures.
 pip install ViennaRNA

+#if needed, install wget
+#for MacOS:
+brew install wget
+#for windows:
+download the .exe from https://eternallybored.org/misc/wget/ and move it to system32 mv ~/Downloads/wget.exe C:/Windows/System32/
+#windows users with curl (as provided with git bash) can also use curl -O __link__ instead of wget.

 # get data from figshare
 wget <figshare link library>
 wget <figshare link bpRNA-1m>

 # unzip the files
-# move the contents to data/bpRNA/ and data/library/ respectively
+# move the contents of the unzipped folder to data/bpRNA/ and data/library/ respectively
 mv data_library/* data/library/
 mkdir data/bpRNA
 mv data_bpRNA/* data/bpRNA/